-A 01-02-3 26/11/2008 02-15
+A 01-02-3 26/11/2008 02-15 Coding reference Last amended Edition - Page

-Coding reference Last amended Edition - Page
+(3) Before the decision is taken, candidates are given the right to explain themselves.

-- (2) If the requirements for admission to the examination were not fulfilled without any intent to deceive on the candidate's part, and this is only discovered after the diploma has been issued, the passed examination is considered to compensate for this shortcoming.
-If the candidate intentionally gained admission to the examination through deceit, the examinations board will take a decision on the matter. - (3) Before the decision is taken, candidates are given the right to explain themselves. - (4) The fraudulent examination diploma will be confiscated and, if necessary, a new diploma will be issued.
-The Master's certificate will be confiscated along with the fraudulent diploma if the examination was graded as "failed" due to the deception.
+(4) The fraudulent examination diploma will be confiscated and, if necessary, a new diploma will be issued.
+The master's certificate will be confiscated along with the fraudulent diploma if the examination was graded as "failed" due to the deception.
 In accordance with paragraph 1 and paragraph 2 sentence 2, a decision may not be taken more than five years after the date on the examination diploma.